hotosm/umap/README.md

 ## Licensing

-This project makes heavy use of the amazing [uMap](https://github.com/umap-project/umap) project, developed by Yohan Boniface & contributors, which is under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Copyright (2024) Humanitarian OpenStreetMap Team under the terms of the same license, GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The rest of the code is copyrighted by (2024) Humanitarian OpenStreetMap Team under the terms of the same license, GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project makes heavy use of the amazing [uMap](https://github.com/umap-project/umap) project, developed by Yohan Boniface & contributors, which is also under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.